 Health Care Presidents Council (HCPC)

 The CUPE HCPC is represented by presidents and delegates from CUPE Locals 15, 1978, 3403-01, 3495 and 4816.
-Each of these Locals represents members within the two provincial Community Health collective agreements in B.C.: the Community Bargaining Association (CBA) and the Health Science Professionals Bargaining Association (HSPBA).
+Each of these Locals represents members within the two provincial Community Health collective agreements in B.C.: the Community Bargaining Association (CBA) and the Health Science Professionals Bargaining Association (HSPBA) as well as the QMUNITY collective agreement.
 Combined, these CUPE Locals represent just over 500 members in the CBA and approximately 800 HSPBA members.

-The HCPC meets quarterly and is tasked with supporting CUPE HSPBA and CBA collective bargaining, contract enforcement, furthering common objectives faced by CUPE members in these bargaining associations and promoting and defending our system of publicly-funded and publicly-delivered health care.
+The HCPC meets quarterly and is tasked with supporting CUPE HSPBA, CBA and QMUNITY collective bargaining, contract enforcement, furthering common objectives faced by CUPE members in these bargaining associations and promoting and defending our system of publicly-funded and publicly-delivered health care.